Make a Greeting Card Come to Life!

-- A laptop with your program loaded and ready to run.
+- Laptop with your program open on a browser.
+Make sure you have internet access.
 If you are not able to bring a computer to your presentation, take several screenshots of your programming instructions and greeting card and print them out.

 - A goal.
 For example, to "write an interactive computer program that can be shared online."

 - Create other greeting cards with new themes.